Writing

 The Immigration Act of 1924 and the Limits of National Hospitality

-This essay examines the Johnson-Reed Act as more than a border-control law.
-It frames the act as a national hospitality system that decided who could be welcomed into the United States and who would be excluded.
+A historical and rhetorical reading of the Johnson-Reed Act as a national hospitality system that scripted who could be welcomed and who would be excluded.

-• Historical lens: shows how quota rules privileged northern and western Europe while restricting southern and eastern Europe and barring most Asian immigrants.
+• Explains how quota rules privileged northern and western Europe while restricting other groups and barring most Asian immigrants.

 Hospitality Immigration history Belonging National identity